 Color Choice

-• Create a visual design for your site using a balance of colors that isn't too distracting, while also not being too timid.
+- Create a visual design for your site with a balanced color palette that isn't too distracting or too timid.
 This helps organize the site for all users, especially for those with disabilities.
-The effective use of color combinations in your website can establish a visual hierarchy, organize content, and draw distinctions between things such as foreground and background, or static areas and areas that are interactive.
+The effective use of color combinations on your website can establish a visual hierarchy, organize content, and draw distinctions between static areas and interactive areas, or between foreground and background.

-• Use the primary color palette for things like calls to action (CTAs), icons, and any place where highlighting areas visually is important.
+- Use the primary color palette for things like calls to action (CTAs), icons, and any place where visual highlighting is important.

-• Finally, apply neutral colors to things like text and backgrounds, or to tone things down when there are large areas of color.
+- Finally, use neutral colors for text and backgrounds, or tone things down when there are large areas of color.

 Color Contrast